rizvanua/Layer-Panel/README.md

 Functionality:

 1. **Add layer.** To add a layer enter layer's name into the top input field and click the button "Create a new layer".
-Also you can just click the button "Create a new layer" to add a layer with autonaticaly generated name;
+Also you can just click the button "Create a new layer" to add a layer with automatically generated name;

 2. **Choose a layer.** Just click a layer name;